glGarg/glgarg.github.io/index.md

 <div style="text-align: justify">
 <b>Bottleneck detection in ETW Traces</b>: Developed a bottleneck detection approach for .NET applications by identifying
 patterns of function calls corresponding to known performance issues among call-stacks in profiler traces.
 This has been integrated into the Azure Application Insights Profiler and was also demoed at VSLive!
-Conference (2021) keynote. <a href="https://github.com/microsoft/optimization-insights">Sign up</a> for our private preview!
+Conference (2021) keynote. <a href="https://github.com/microsoft/optimization-insights">Sign up</a> for our private preview!</div>

 ---
 ### <b>Aladdin: Artificial Example Generation for Azure CLI (<a href="https://github.com/glGarg/glgarg.github.io/blob/main/pdf/GeneratingExamplesFromCLIUsage.pdf">Preprint</a>, <a href="https://uspto.report/patent/app/20210342654">Patent</a>)</b>